lmammino/anobiiwidget/README.markdown

   * Uses AJAX to avoid slowing down the whole website
   * Choice books with particoular status ( Finished, Not Started, Reading, Unfinished, Reference, Abandoned)
   * Configurable cache (via transient)
+  * Multilanguage (Currently available in English and Italian)

+## NOTICE

+I'm looking for translators.
+If you're interested please [contact me](mailto:loige@hotmail.com) or just fork the repo, add the translations and submit a pull request.

+Thankyou guys!

 ## License